pmem/CacheLib/MultiTierDataMovement.md

 an equal number of classes to scan - but as object size distribution may be unequal - future versions will attempt to balance the classes among threads.
 The range is `1` to number of AllocationClasses.
 The default is `1`.

-- `evictionHotnessThreshold`: The number of objects to remove in a given eviction call.
-The default is 50.
+- `maxProtmotionBatch`: The number of objects to promote in a given promotion call.
+The default is 40.
 Lower range is 10 and the upper range is 1000.
 Too low and we might not remove objects at a reasonable rate, too high and we hold the locks for copying data between tiers for too long.

+- `minPromotionBatch`: Minimum number of items to promote at any time (if there are any candidates)

 - `numDuplicateElements`: This allows us to promote items that have existing handles (read-only) since we won't need to modify the data when a user is done with the data.
 Therefore, for a short time